2025–26 UEFA Women's Champions League: League phase

 The league phase draw for the 2025–26 UEFA Women's Champions League took place on 19 September 2025.
 The 18 teams were divided into three pots of six teams.
-Each team faces two opponents from each of the three pots, one at home and one away.
+Each team faced two opponents from each of the three pots, one at home and one away.

-Sweden's Damallsvenskan, despite being one of the strongest leagues in the world, will be without any Champions League teams this season for the first time in history, after BK Häcken, Hammarby IF and FC Rosengård were knocked out and sent to the Europa Cup.
+Sweden's Damallsvenskan, despite being one of the strongest leagues in the world, was without any Champions League teams this season for the first time in history, after BK Häcken, Hammarby IF and FC Rosengård were knocked out and sent to the Europa Cup.